timboudreau/giulius-settings-etcd/README.md

 Available from [this maven repository](http://timboudreau.com/builds/).

+``Settings`` provides a great abstraction for read-only application settings (ports, addresses, paths, passwords, what-have-you), and the integration with Guice's @Named makes it easy to use them in an application without polluting application code with settings-loading logic.

+What's missing from this picture is the concept of shared configuration for a clustered application.
+Fortunately, there is a class of redundant, atomic data store for small amounts of information exactly like what we need - such as zookeeper, doozerd or etcd.

+This library integrates [Etcd](https://github.com/coreos/etcd) with settings - so that your application can transparently have clustered configuration, again without the application logic having any knowledge of where the values it sees came from.

 Basically this allows you to have settings (typically used as Guice @Named values) which are periodically refreshed from one or more instances of Etcd, a high-availability, clustered, atomic key-value store which is like Apache Zookeeper minus the awfulness.